pnewman1/openbsd-daily/htpasswd.md

 - Line 80 displays the usage and usage exits with a value of 1
 - Line 83 Still trying to understand pledge from the man page.

-- Line 86 Attempts to get the lenght of the line (If can't read line error) and read input into line
+- Line 86 Attempts to get the lengtht of the line (If can't read line error) and read input into line
 - Line 87 adds null terminator to end of line

 - Line 90-91 attempts to search for ":" in haystack and error out if can't find colon

-- Line 92 set tok's next index to null byte
+- Line 92 Inserts \0 null byte between login and password then sets tok to password

-- Line 94 prints input string into login and gets the loginlen
+- Line 94 sets login

 - Line 97 writes tok into pass variable and checks that the size is not greater than 1024 bytes

+- Line 99 Starts if not in batch mode

+-

 ## After Main
 function nag